cuzzo/react-complete-me/README.md

 Prerequisite Knowledge
 ----------------------

 React Complete Me gets its name from the ElasticSearch blogpost [You Complete Me](http://www.elasticsearch.org/blog/you-complete-me/ "ElasticSearch Autocompletion Example").
 This `README` assumes knowledge of ElasticSearch.
-If you don't have it, follow that guide, and you'll know everything you need to be ElasticSearch-competent in 20 minutes.
+If you don't have any previous experience or knowledge, follow that guide.
+You'll be ElasticSearch-competent in 20 minutes.

 Once you have ElasticSearch up and running, and an index and type to use for autocompletion, you can hook it into your web app.